-Because swimsuit season is nearly upon us, for this edition of the Best.
-Really, we spoke to more than a dozen stylish women, from stylists to fashion editors to musicians, about their favorite bikini, or two-piece, bathing suits.
-Each person sent along personal recommendations — based on fit, style, body type, and activity (could you surf in it?
-Is it more of a sunbathing suit?) — which we used as a blueprint to find some similar options to round out your search.
+Swimsuit season is upon us, and to help you hit the beach (or lake, or pool) in style, we spoke to more than two dozen fashionable women — including stylists, fashion editors, and chefs — about their favorite bikini or two-piece bathing suits.
+Each person sent along personal recommendations based on fit, style, body type, and activity (could you surf in it?
+Is it more of a sunbathing suit?), all of which we used as a blueprint to find some similar options to round out your search.

 For a High-Waisted Fit

-High-waisted styles, which have reemerged since their heyday in the ’40s and ’50s, were popular among the women I surveyed for their modest, slimming effect and “throwback feel.”
-Kristen Nichols, an associate editor at Who What Wear, directed us to French brand Oséree’s “lumière” bikini set for their fit and style.
-“The high-waisted bottoms have a waist-defining effect that I’m always missing, with a low-slung style, but my favorite part is its metallic glitter finish,” she said.
+High-waisted styles, which have reemerged since their heyday in the ’40s and ’50s, were popular among the women we surveyed for their modest, slimming effect and “throwback feel.”
+Kristen Nichols, an associate editor at Who What Wear, directed us to French brand Oséree’s “lumière” bikini set for its fit and style.
+“The high-waisted bottoms have a waist-defining effect that I’m always missing, with a low-slung style, but my favorite part is its metallic glitter finish,” she says.
+Caitlin Mociun, founder and designer of Mociun, says that the fabric “adds a touch of interest and shimmer without looking cheesy.”

 Aza Ziegler, the designer behind surf-inspired brand Calle del Mar, prefers Pale Swimwear’s high-waisted bottoms, which “make me feel like a ’50s movie star and fit like the comfiest shorts.”
 If you’re looking for something with personality and structure, we would also recommend one of Marysia’s Instagrammable retro suits — the scalloped edges are a nice touch.